nkl04/BookStore_PRJ301/README.md

 - Can view or update profile of users
 - Can store the favourites products
 - Using cart to store the book wanted to checkout

 ### For Admin:
 - Member management: Delete members
 - Book management: Add, Edit, Delete books
 - Order management: View orders
 - Genre management: Add, Edit, Delete genre
 - View the admin dashboard

+2.2.2.
+Diagram

+* Usecase Diagram

+Figure 2.1.
+General Use Case Diagram

+Description: Users can register, log in, update their information, search for products, make purchases, and view their purchase history.
+Meanwhile, administrators will have all the functionalities of a regular user, along with additional features for managing the website and accessing sales data.

+Ảnh có chứa văn bản, biểu đồ, vòng tròn, hàng

+Mô tả được tạo tự động

+Figure 2.2.
+Specific Use Case Diagram

+Description: In the chart above, we gain an overview of how the website operates through the user and administrator interaction steps.

+* Sequence Diagram

+Không thể tải hình ảnh

+Figure 2.3.
+Login Sequence Diagram

+Description: When customers request to log in, they will be redirected to the login page.
+The system will validate whether the username and password are valid input so that to check in database.
+If account has in database, it will display a login successful message; otherwise, it will display a login failed message and return to the login interface.

+Ảnh có chứa văn bản, biểu đồ, ảnh chụp màn hình, hàng

+Mô tả được tạo tự động

+Figure 2.4.
+Signup Sequence Diagram

+Description: When users request to register as members, they will be directed to the registration page.
+The system will validate the entered information.
+If the information is valid, it will display a registration successful message.
+If the entered information is invalid, it will display a registration failed message.

+Ảnh có chứa văn bản, biểu đồ, ảnh chụp màn hình, hàng

+Mô tả được tạo tự động

+Figure 2.5.
+Buy Product Sequence Diagram

+Description: Customers add items they want to purchase to their shopping cart and it save in database as well.
+When user want to to buy products in cart, they require checkout.
+The system processes the payment and notifies the user of a successful transaction.

+* State Diagram

+Ảnh có chứa biểu đồ, hàng, văn bản, thiết kế

+Mô tả được tạo tự động

+Figure 2.6.
+State Diagram for main page

+Description: when accessing the web, the user is in home page.
+If user redirect to profile page or order history page, the system check if the user is not login then redirect to login page else can access user page.
+According to accessing admin page, the user have to login first, if user is admin then this user can use functionality of admin page, else not.